Cam Girl by Leah Raeder

 And then there's the ways in this book takes the "quantum" sexuality theme from Black Iris and turns it up to eleven by turning gender quantum as well, presenting us with the highly androgynous Ellis.
 I think she's the single most fascinating character Wake's put to paper to date (although I'm sure that'll change when Bad Boy comes out.)

 And of course, it wouldn't be Wake without "I understood that reference" moments abounding.
 If there was ever a time and place to make me feel like less of a man for not letting my geek flag fly high enough to own Superman underwear...
 (Well, I'd be more likely to get Batman underwear.
 Or Spider-Man.
-Or The Flash, 'cause he's my spirit animal.)
+Or The Flash, 'cause he's my guardian angel.)

 So, with that, I'm now fully prepared for the visceral high promise of Bad Boy.
-In the words of my spirit animal, the speedster in the oxblood supersuit...
+In the words of my guardian angel, the speedster in the oxblood supersuit...